Downloads and Links

 Registration is closed

-Discounted rates are offered to members of the RSC and the DMDG.
+Discounted rates were offered to members of the RSC and the DMDG.
 Please view the links below to join either of these bodies.
 Some student bursaries were also available, and the closing date was 23rd April.

 Early rates for payments received by 14th February